 OZONIZERS AND SAFETY, BETWEEN PROCEDURES AND TECHNOLOGIES

-The ozonizers available on the market can be divided according to operating mode and production capacity, which depends on the use - more or less professional – which they are intended for.
+The ozonizers available on the market can be divided according to operating mode and to production capacity, which depends on the use - more or less professional – which they are intended for.
 Those with higher production capacity are intended for large environments and allow the adoption of customized protocols; they are also characterized by cell cooling technologies, to limit the production of heat.
 Differently, ozonizers with lower production capacity - suitable for small rooms – they are equipped with predefined programs that cannot be modified and tend to be enriched by an ozone conversion device at the end of the supply.

 Although the use of oxygen present in the ambient air is simple and economical, it can lead to the production of harmful substances, mainly nitrogen products, in relation to the type of ozone cell and its operating modes.
 "The use of closed cell generators, instead of generators that use surface plate corona discharge, offers fundamental quality and durability advantages – we read in the COVID-19 Report n.
 56/2020 – and the air that feeds the cell must be purified and dehydrated.
 It is necessary, indeed, that the generators are equipped with a special filtration system of the ambient air source in order to retain any possible contaminants present and avoid or limit the generation of reaction by-products harmful to the human body ".